influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     pip install pyarrow flightsql-dbapi pyinflux3
     ```

-4. Build your python script to write the [line protocol above](#home-sensor-data-line-protocol)
+4. Build your python script to write the [sample line protocol](#home-sensor-data-line-protocol)
-    to InfluxDB. _These can be structured as a Python script or executed in a `python` shell._
+    to InfluxDB. _Save the script to a file and run `python SCRIPT_NAME` or run `python` to write and execute the script using the interactive shell._

     1. Import the `InfluxDBClient3` object from the `influxdb_client_3` module.
     2. Use the `InfluxDBClient3` constructor to instantiate an InfluxDB Client.